pgaston/teleopros2/README.md

 - Create a local server.certs and server.key file in this directory.
 [Here is one approach.](https://deliciousbrains.com/ssl-certificate-authority-for-local-https-development/#how-it-works) .    *Tip - don't add a passphrase.*
 - (btw, I included a certs.zip that you can expand into a certs folder there.
 Not secure in the slightest - but you can use to test mobile/twisting.
 I can't include otherwise as it sets off a github security alert.)

 *Note - your browser will show this as insecure.*   Go to advanced / proceed anyway.
-Exercise for the user to do this 'correctly'.
+Exercise for the user to do this 'correctly'.   (hint - need domain to get a cert - afraid.org, letsencrypt.org - or perhaps google, dynu.com, others)

 4. Build